Scavenger503/devops-lab/README.md

 # DevOps Lab
 ## Infrastructure

-THIS IS BEING UPDATED vi Git
+This repo is being updated via Git